A natural remedy or an aggressive stimulant—can cats eat catnip?

 No dealers or go-betweens—we’ll deliver to your doorstep

-Buying Untamed is a straightforward process.
+Buying Untamed is a straightforward process thanks to our smooth online ordering system for cat food.
 Here’s what you need to do to get your taster pack:

 - Complete the TRY NOW quiz